yiranzhou/-LSRE--Yiran-Zhou-/Completions/ReflectiveReport.md

 ##Lessons Learned:

+1. When the original requirements are proposed,
-1.The experience in requirement engineering is VERY important.
+The experience in requirement engineering is VERY important.
 No matter breakdown or prioritize requirements.

 2.Not only the requirement itself, we need consider target market, target customer, competitors,etc.